 Relationship Between Manufacturer & Customer

-A factory may determine the MOQ based on the organisation making the request.
-The factory is more likely to accommodate the MOQ if the request comes from an agent they deal with regularly compared to a small business they have no previous history with.
+A factory may determine the terms of a minimum order quantity agreement on a case-by-case basis.
+Factories are more likely to accommodate the minimum order quantity if the request comes from an agent they deal with regularly, compared to a small business they have no previous history with.
 The agent may be able to ask a favour and lower the MOQ because of the long-standing relationship between the two organisations.

 Supply & Demand

 Supply and demand also plays a role in determining minimum order quantity.
-The MOQ may also be higher at different times of the year.
-If a factory is flat-out trying to fulfill orders before the Chinese New Year, it’s unlikely they will be generous with lowering their MOQ.
-But if the factory is quiet and they’re keen to get in more work, the factory manager might be more willing to take on a smaller order.
+The MOQ may be higher at different times of the year - for example, if a factory is flat-out trying to fulfill orders before the Chinese New Year, it’s unlikely they will be generous with lowering their MOQ for a new order.
+However, if the factory is quiet and they’re keen to get more work, the factory manager might be more willing to take on a smaller order.

-What to Do if You Can’t Meet the Minimum Order Size
+What to Do if You Can’t Meet the Minimum Order Requirement

 If you don’t meet the minimum order requirements, you’ll need to make some decisions.
-You can either adjust the order size or find a new supplier that will accept a smaller minimum order quantity, or offer to pay a higher price per unit.
+You can increase the order size, find a new supplier that will accept a smaller minimum order quantity, or offer to pay a higher price per unit.

-While Chinese factories deal in bigger quantities, there will be some manufacturers willing to accept smaller orders than the majority of others.
-It’s a matter of finding the right factory but that’s not an easy task.
+While Chinese factories deal in bigger quantities, there will be some manufacturing facilities that will be willing to accept a lower MOQ than the majority of others.
+It’s a matter of finding the right factory, but that’s not an easy task.

-Using an Australian import agent can help, they have regular dealings with factories and can easily take on the challenge to find another suitable supplier.
-Just like the factory, agents have a MOQ too.
-So if you only have a small order, you may have trouble finding an agent who can take you on as a client.
+Using an Australian import agent can help, as they have regular dealings with factories and can easily take on the challenge to find suitable suppliers.
+Just like factories, agents have MOQs too.
+So, if you only have a small order, you may have trouble finding an agent who can take you on as a client.

-If you’re struggling to find a manufacturer who will do the short order you need, you could try offering to pay a premium on the unit price and keep the quantity the same, or be willing to negotiate on the MOQ.
-The increase may be just enough to get the factory to agree to do the order.
+If you’re struggling to find a manufacturing facility that will meet your minimum order requirements, you could try offering to pay a premium on the unit price and keep the quantity the same, or be willing to negotiate on the MOQ.
+The increase in price or MOQ may be just enough to help get the deal over the line.